SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 12. Finally, an awesome feature of hydra is the [instantiate](https://hydra.cc/docs/advanced/instantiate_objects/overview/) feature.
-This allows you to define a configuration file that can be used to directly instantiating objects in python.
-Try to create a configuration file that can be used to instantiating the `Adam` optimizer in the `vae_mnist.py` script.
+This allows you to define a configuration file that can be used to directly instantiate objects in python.
+Try to create a configuration file that can be used to instantiate the `Adam` optimizer in the `vae_mnist.py` script.

     ??? success "Solution"